 In early 2018, we met with elected officials, NYC DEP, DOT, Parks departments, NYDEC, LaGuardia College and other key stakeholders to advise them of our plan and build a feasible priority project list that can be implemented over time.

-Recently, we met with local stakeholders and community groups to inventory all the assets and existing conditions in the project area, review and discuss our priority project list, and initiate ideas a for the Getting to Zero CSO's in Dutch Kills Action Plan!
+In early 2019 we met with local stakeholders and community groups to inventory all the assets and existing conditions in the project area, review and discuss our priority project list, and initiate ideas for the Getting to Zero CSO's in Dutch Kills Action Plan.